Tiger-class cruiser: Obsolescence and decommissioning

-Blake returned to service in 1969 and Tiger in 1972, using Lion for spares before she was scrapped in 1975.
+Blake returned to service in 1969 and Tiger in 1972.
+Lion was used for spares for both of them before she was sold off and scrapped in 1975 by Thos.
+W. Ward at Inverkeithing.
 Cutbacks in Royal Navy funding and manpower, under the new Conservative government and the belief in the Hawker Siddeley Nimrod maritime patrol aircraft and submarines for anti-submarine operations, reduced the need for the class.
-The recommissioning of the carrier Bulwark and conversion of Hermes into a helicopter carrier, then anti-submarine carrier meant that they could carry twice as many Sea Kings as the Tigers further decreased their importance.
+The recommissioning of the carrier Bulwark and conversion of Hermes into a helicopter carrier, then into an anti-submarine carrier meant that they could carry twice as many Sea Kings as the Tigers further decreased their importance.
 In April 1978, Tiger was withdrawn from service, followed by Blake in 1979; both ships were laid up in reserve at Chatham Dockyard.
 When Blake was decommissioned in 1979, she was the last cruiser to serve in the Royal Navy and her passing was marked on 6 December 1979 when she fired her main guns for the last time in the English Channel.

 During the Falklands War, Blake and Tiger were surveyed to determine their condition for reactivation.
 The survey determined both ships to be in good condition and they were put into dry-dock, Blake at Chatham, Tiger at Portsmouth.
 By mid-May, it was determined that the ships would not be completed in time to take part in the war and work ceased.

 Chile showed interest in acquiring both ships, the sale did not proceed and the ships sat at anchor.
-Blake was sold for breaking up in late 1982 and Tiger in 1986.
+Blake was sold for breaking up at the end of August 1982 and Tiger arrived at the breakers in Spain in September 1986.